idaholab/moose/framework/doc/content/source/utils/PerfGraph.md

 ## Overview

+Note: this is API/developer documentation intended for those developing code using MOOSE.
+For end-user focused documentation see [/PerfGraphOutput.md].

 The `PerfGraph` object holds timing data for MOOSE.
 The idea behind the design is to create a nested set of timing data that faithfully represents the call structure in MOOSE.

 The performance graph is part of an ecosystem of objects: